 How Long Does Prime Rib Last in the Fridge?

 We would be lying if we didn’t say one of our favorite parts of the holiday season is a delicious prime rib!
-But this premium cut of meat can be expensive, so the last thing you want to do is have it go bad in your fridge.
+This premium cut of meat can be expensive, so the last thing you want to do is have it go bad in your fridge.
 So how long can you expect it to last?

 A fresh raw prime rib stored in the fridge will stay good for 3-5 days.
 If it is vacuum sealed, it may stay good even longer, possibly up to a week.
 Once a prime rib has been cooked, however, you shouldn’t expect it to save for more than 4 days.